New clues lead to a better understanding of the evolution of the solar system and the origin of Earth as a habitable planet.

 Recently, a controversy arose when some researchers proposed that carbonaceous chondrite meteorites like Allende had been magnetized by a core dynamo, like that of Earth.
 Earth is known as a differentiated body because it has a crust, mantle, and core that are separated by composition and density.
-Early in their history, planetary bodies can gain enough heat so that there is widespread melting and the dense material—iron—sinks to the center.
+Early in their history, planetary bodies can gain enough heat so that there is widespread melting, and the dense material—iron—sinks to the center.

-New experiments by Rochester graduate student Tim O’Brien, the first author of the paper, found that magnetic signals interpreted by prior researchers was not actually from a core.
+New experiments by Rochester graduate student Tim O’Brien, the first author of the paper, found that magnetic signals interpreted by prior researchers were not actually from a core.
 Instead, O’Brien found, the magnetism is a property of Allende’s unusual magnetic minerals.